Learn how to eat healthy on a budget. 5 tips for meal planning while eating healthy on a budget.

 5. Set aside money for eating out and stick to your budget.

-Eating Healthy on a Budget Grocery List is easier than you think.
+Eating Healthy on a budget is easier than you think.

 Eating healthy doesn’t have to mean your grocery budget doubles.
 If you know how and when to shop and prepare your meals, you and your family will be on the right track toward healthier eating in no time!